 The nice thing about cutouts for the border is that you don’t have to worry about making a pretty crimp, which I’m just horrible at.
 My pie usually look a little wonky because I can never manage to get the dough into the pan evenly.
 There’s usually more dough on one side, so I’ll try to pinch extra dough to the short side, which doesn’t blend in too well, and then I just have this Frankenstein looking thing with lots of ugly seams and a pitiful excuse of a crust! 😩 Oh well, we can’t all be Martha Stewart.

-This pie is definitely a must in the fall, but can be made throughout the year as well.
+This vegan spelt apple pie is definitely a must in the fall, but can be made throughout the year as well.
 Use snowflake cutouts for the winter, flower cutters in the spring, and star cutouts for the summer—so many possibilities!
 Enjoy!